 Most drivers stick with the same auto insurance company year after year, and that’s often a costly mistake.
 They don’t shop for lower rates because they believe most companies charge about the same prices or conclude that the steep discounts they get (for their loyalty, or lack of speeding tickets or accidents) mean they won’t find better pricing elsewhere.
 But they’re wrong: Insurance companies charge vastly different rates for the same families and policies, and although you might be getting a price break from your current company, its competitors will also probably offer you deals to gain your business.

-Our comparisons of prices charged by the Washington area’s largest auto insurers found that most area drivers will save $500 or more a year by making a better auto insurance choice.
-Many will save $1,500 or more.
+We compared prices charged by insurers operating in the Washington area for seven illustrative policyholders and found that most area drivers can save hundreds of dollars every year by making better auto insurance choices—many will save more than $1,500.
 For example:

-Check our auto insurance comparison tool to see how companies stack up for price and quality.
+We compare the companies for price and quality.
 Because we found that small differences in policyholder characteristics, many of which have nothing to do with driving records, can have big effects on some companies’ premiums, be sure to check rates yourself.

 You want to buy enough coverage to protect yourself—but not so much that you’re wasting money.
 We advise on that, too.
 The highlights:

 - Maintain the highest deductible amount with which you’re comfortable.

 - Be vigilant that your coverage doesn’t lapse.

 - Consider dropping collision and comprehensive coverage when your car’s value drops below $5,000.

 - Find out how much more it will cost to raise limits beyond standard coverages.
 It is usually inexpensive to increase limits for liability coverage above standard amounts.